-The Alternative Project was selected for cost allocation analysis.
+The Alternative Project was analyzed for cost allocation.
+However, since all project costs could not be allocated to Beneficiaries, the Alternative Project was ineligible for cost allocation.
 The sponsored Boardman to Hemingway 500-kV project did not request regional cost allocation.
-However, since all project costs could not be allocated to Beneficiaries, the Alternative Project was ineligible for cost allocation.